centreon/centreon-archived/doc/fr/release_notes/centreon-2.6.6.rst

 Bug fixes
 =========

-- #3793: Problems with host group creation
-- #3812: Strange display of service group details page with Centreon 2.6.3
+- #3812: [2.6.3] Strange display of service group details page
 - #3824: PHP Warning: array_map(): Argument #2 should be an array
-- #3840: Centreon 2.6.4 : Wrong reporting graph data with default user language fr_FR.UTF-8
+- #3840: [2.6.4] Wrong reporting graph data with default user language fr_FR.UTF-8
 - #3846: [2.6.5] CRSF Token critical: Impossible to upgrade a plugin
 - #3847: [2.6.5] split component switch
 - #3851: [2.6.5] split component switch, other problem
 - #3852: [2.6.5] CSRF error appears in user massive change form
 - #3854: Cannot add new macro after deleting all macros already created
 - #3855: Cannot add new host template to host after deleting all templates
+- #3861: Comments shows only "A"
+- #3864: [2.6.5] CSRF when trying to upload a SNMP MiB